Landscape Maintenance Checklist

-Fresh mulch will give your garden the face lift it needs.
+Fresh mulch will give your garden the facelift it needs.
 First, remove all of the old, faded mulch from your garden beds.
-Then, you’ll want to lay down weed blocker to prevent weeds from growing in your garden.
+Then, you’ll want to lay down a weed blocker to prevent weeds from growing in your garden.
 Finally, spread the new mulch throughout the garden, being mindful to leave bare any spots where you’ve planted bulbs.

 5. Turn on the outdoor spigots

 Over time, your lawn mower and other mechanical yard tools may become harder to start, or may not run as well as it used to.
-That doesn’t necessarily mean it’s time to ditch the old tools and buy new.
-Each spring, you should perform a tune up on your yard tools.
-During a tune up, you need to replace the spark plug and air filter, sharpen the blade, change the oil, and fill the machine with fresh gasoline.
+That doesn’t necessarily mean it’s time to ditch the old tools and buy new ones.
+Each spring, you should perform a tune-up on your yard tools.
+During a tune-up, you need to replace the spark plug and air filter, sharpen the blade, change the oil, and fill the machine with fresh gasoline.
 Your lawnmower will be purring in no time.